cloudfoundry-attic/check-a-record/README.md

 ## Running Tests

-The acceptance tests must be run inside of a docker container to allow a DNS server to be run on port 53.
-To achieve this we run the tests in a concourse job, even during local development.
-To run the tests:
+The acceptance tests run inside of a docker container to allow a DNS server to be run on port
+53. To run the tests:

 ```
-fly -t <concourse target> login
-./scripts/test <concourse target>
+./scripts/test
 ```